-I’ve long touted the benefit of watching for mysterious sameness.
-Seeing differences, while often stimulating, is just not as satisfying in the long run.
-Being able to discern differences enhances survival… up to a point.
-For example, being able to distinguish a snake from a crooked stick.
-On the other hand, imagining mountains of difference out of actual mole hills of similarity is just plain counter productive and stressful.
-The recent Science News article on human relationships, Getting to not know you, offers evidence of the wisdom to let mole hills remain mole hills, or as they say, let sleeping dogs lie.
+Focusing on differences, while often stimulating, is not as satisfying long-term.
+Certainly, discerning differences enhances survival… up to a point.
+For example, being able to distinguish a snake from a crooked stick is a survival advantage.
+On the other hand, imagining mountains of difference out of actual molehills of similarity is clearly counterproductive and stressful.
+Google [Love Makes You Increasingly Ignorant of Your Partner ABC] for research on human relationships.
+This research offers evidence of the wisdom to let molehills remain molehills, or as they say, “Let sleeping dogs lie”.

 BASEL, Switzerland — Long-lasting marriages may thrive on love, compromise and increasing ignorance about one another.
 Couples married for an average of 40 years know less about one another’s food, movie and kitchen-design preferences than do partners who have been married or in committed relationships for a year or two, a new study finds.

-Note the subtitle of the article: “Young couples are better than long-term partners at discerning each other’s preferences“.
-Cultural bias is creeping into this research right from the start.
-If you think it is better to discern things more sharply, then your understanding gets skewed in that direction as these excerpts go on to show:
+The subtitle of the Science News’ article on this is “Young couples are better than long-term partners at discerning each other’s preferences”.
+This may indicate cultural bias is creeping into this research right from the start.
+If you think it is better to discern things more sharply, that biases your view in that direction as these excerpts go on to show: